raffaele-abramini/twilio-flex-plugin-remote-logout/README.md

 # Twilio Flex Plugin  - Remote Logout

-This plugin will allow agents to remotely logout from specific devices.
+**Proof of concept** for a Flex plugin that will allow agents to remotely logout from specific devices.

 ## Setup